satyamss07/ExposureScan-Information-Leakage-Scanner/README.md

 ⚖️ Legal & Ethical Use

 This tool is made for:
-Pentesters
+Pentesters,
-Security researchers
+Security researchers,
-Bug bounty hunters
+Bug bounty hunters,
-System administrators
+System administrators.

 Only scan targets you own or are authorized to test.
 Unauthorized scanning is illegal.